HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 The US, Japan, Brazil, and Western Europe are over-represented in the CrUX dataset origins.
 Many large countries like China, India, and Nigeria, and Pakistan are underrepresented.

 Remember that CrUX data is only gathered in Chrome.
-The percent of origins by country does not align with relative population sizes due to differences in browser share, device share, level of access, level of use, and whether the origins accessed in that country closely mirror the global top origins included in the dataset.
-Keep these caveats in mind when trying to understand regional-level differences and overall context for all CrUX analyses.
+The percent of origins by country does not align with relative population sizes.
+Reasons may include differences in browser share, device share, level of access, and level of use.
+Also, the origins accessed in that country may not mirror the global top origins included in the dataset.
+Keep these caveats in mind when evaluating regional-level differences and context for all CrUX analyses.

 ### By Rank

-This year for the first time, we have ranking data! ​​CrUX rankings are determined by the number of page views per origin (website) measured in Chrome.
+This year for the first time, we have ranking data! ​​CrUX determines ranking by the number of page views per website measured in Chrome.
 In the charts, the categories are additive.
 The top 10,000 sites include the top 1,000 sites, and so forth.
-Thus, the "all" category includes all websites (the ranked groups shown plus all others lower than the top 1M).
 The "all" category is sometimes referred to as the top 10,000,000, but it does not have a full 10 million websites in it.
 See the [methodology](./methodology#chrome-ux-report) for more details.

 ![image](insert_image_url_here)

-The top 1,000 sites had significantly better performance than the rest in terms of the Core Web Vitals.
+The top 1,000 sites significantly outperformed the rest in the Core Web Vitals.
 An interesting trough of poorer performance occurs in the middle of the chart which is due to CLS.
-FID was flat across all buckets, and all other metrics were correlated with higher performance for higher ranking.
+FID was flat across all buckets, and all other metrics correlated with higher performance for higher ranking.

-Correlation is not causation, but company after company has shown performance improvements that led to bottom-line business impacts ([WPO stats](https://wpostats.com/)).
+Correlation is not causation.
+Yet countless companies have shown performance improvements leading to bottom-line business impacts ([WPO stats](https://wpostats.com/)).
 You don't want performance to be the reason you can't achieve higher traffic and increased engagement.

 ## Analysis by Metric

-In this section, we will focus on the analysis of each metric.
-Links to explanations of the metrics themselves are included for those who are less familiar with how they are calculated or what they mean.
+In this section, we will dive down into each metric.
+For those who are less familiar, we include links to articles that explain them in depth.

 ### Time-to-First-Byte (TTFB)